Top 7 Locations for Portrait Sessions in Myrtle Beach

 For a non-beach, upscale and urban setting, I really like The Market Common area.
 The shops, restaurants and other businesses make nice backdrops.
 There is a ton of beautiful landscaping throughout, and a beautiful fountain.
 Market Common also has a small lake, bridges, playgrounds, and more.
 Some more great points for this location is free parking, it's close to downtown Myrtle Beach and the South end.
 You could even go shopping, dine out or catch a movie after you take pictures!
 Dog friendly all year!

 Minuses: It can be busy/crowded at times, and parking close to where you want to be can be tricky too, especially on the weekends because there are almost always several events going on.
+I try to do my sessions at this location early morning before it gets busy.

 4. Surfside Beach